appbootup/alternative-mandi-chain/README.md

 2. use of node.js as blockchain server to interact with mongodb and blockchain</br>
 3. use of angular.js to take data from browser and insert into mongodb.</br>
 4. integration of mongodb, node.js, angular.js, multichain blockchain</br></br>

+(iii) onbarding code.zip</br></br>

+This zip contains the code for the Onbarding Java Based REST API web application